Submarines of the Imperial Japanese Navy: Midget submarines

 This class includes the smallest of the Japanese submarines, from midget submarines to manned torpedoes often used for suicide attacks.

 Ko-Hyoteki Type (50 units)

 The Kō-hyōteki (甲標的, Target 'A') class of Japanese midget submarines had hull numbers but no names.
 For simplicity, they are most often referred to by the hull number of the mother submarine.
 Thus, the midget carried by I-16 was known as the I-16 midget.
-The midget submarine hull numbers beginning with the character "HA", which can only be seen on a builder's plate inside the hull.
+The midget submarine hull numbers beginning with the character "Ha", which can only be seen on a builder's plate inside the hull.

-Fifty Ko-hyoteki were built.
 The "A Target" name was assigned as a ruse – if their design was prematurely discovered by Japan's foes, the Japanese Navy could insist that the vessels were battle practice targets.
 They were also called "tubes" and other slang names.

+216 boats were complted, with three initial prototypes, class being then divided in four types: